-Take a look at these homemade Witch costume ideas shared with us by costume enthusiasts from around the world.
+Take a look at these cool homemade Witch costume ideas shared with us by costume enthusiasts from around the world.
 Along with the costumes here, you’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration for your next costume project.
 Enjoy!

 This is my Space witch costume.
 My theory is the bigger and brighter your costume is this more everyone will pay attention to you.
 For My Space Witch I created a head dress for the added height and a piece to sit on my shoulders for added width.
 These two items were created out of “Chicken Wire” Masking Tape and two cans of spray paint, black and white.
 I also bought two sets of battery operated small lights (Christmas lights).

 First form cones out of the chicken wire.
 To do this cut out triangles out of the wire (I used wire cutters and put on work gloves).
 Form cone shapes out of the triangle chicken wire and attach the cut wire sides together.
 I created three or four cones then attached the cones together at the base.
 This created enough of a base to sit on my head.
 Next tear off a four or five inch piece of masking tape and with one end attached into the chicken wire and then do the same with the other end of the tape to another section of the chicken wire.
 Repeat till the whole cone shape is covered with the masking tape.
 At this point spray paint with the two colors.

 I attached the battery operated Christmas lights to the head dress, hide the battery pack into one of the cones and attach with twist ties.
 Do the same for the shoulder piece.
 For the shoulder piece cut a length of the chicken wire to be wider than your shoulders making the ends to come to points.
 Cover the chicken wire with the masking tape and spray paint.
 I had cut the middle of the piece so that it would fit around my neck.